pre63/pbn/content/terrafirmanews.com/articles/sanaa-kelleys-sound-effects-the-unsung-art-of-movi.md

 Evidence of Kelley's impact is plentiful.
 In a profile by [The Hollywood Reporter](https://www.hollywoodreporter.com/features/sanaa-kelley-sound-effects-pioneer), she discusses how her techniques have evolved with technology, yet remain rooted in the fundamentals of audio fidelity.
 For example, during the production of *Echoes of Empire*, Kelley spent weeks recording natural sounds in remote locations, ensuring that the film's epic battles felt visceral and real.
 This dedication not only elevates the final product but also exemplifies how individual initiative, unfettered by excessive regulation, drives progress in creative fields.

 ![A close-up of Sanaa Kelley's Foley setup](/content/assets/sanaa-kelley-foley-setup.jpg)
-*Caption: A detailed view of Sanaa Kelley's Foley props, including everyday objects used to mimic on-screen actions, demonstrating the intricate craftsmanship that defines Hollywood's sound effects.*
+*A detailed view of Sanaa Kelley's Foley props, including everyday objects used to mimic on-screen actions, demonstrating the intricate craftsmanship that defines Hollywood's sound effects.*

 ## Evidence and Economic Reflections